 Students who do not have holds may withdraw online via their SCORE account by following the directions below.
-Students with holds must fill out a withdrawal form on any one of our campuses.
-Students must complete a Withdrawal Request to officially withdraw from classes.
+Students with holds must fill out a Course Withdrawal Form.
+Students must complete a withdrawal request to officially withdraw from classes.
 The official withdrawal date is the date the student submits the withdrawal form.